edmullen dot net

 If you want to use these clocks on your site (or locally on your PC) you can save this Web page and modify it as needed.
 You'll need to remove any code that references the style sheets and other content that resides on my Web server.
 PLEASE do not hot-link to resources residing on MY server!

-You also need to download/save the Flash file.
-The page and Flash file are named the same.
-Right-click the corresponding link below and save the Flash file to your hard drive.
-Here's the essential piece of code to include in the HTML page containing the Flash clock.
+Here's the essential piece of container code to include in the HTML (or PHP) page referrencing the Flash clock.
 In this example the Flash file would reside in the same directory as the HTML file.
 If that's not the case you'll need to include the path to the Flash file in the code.
 Also, change the width and height values to suite your needs.

 <object type="application/x-shockwave-flash"